BennyZaBoi/chess-project/README.md

 Move class: Used in order to store the initial and final information of a particular move so that we can undo the move if the user chooses to.

-Capture class : If a move captured an opponent's piece, also stores the captured piece

-Player class: Simply stores the uses' names and what color they are.
+Player class: Simply stores the users' names, whether they moved first, and what color they are.

 GameManager class: Stores and maintains most of the different parts of the chess game.